-Always have your own money.
 When her love rang in his centennial birthday, his grubby daughter sent real estate brokers over to the condo to assess its value, intending to sell it.
 Joke was on her!
 “When we married, I had money saved from my practice and bought the place I wanted in cash.
 The house in my maiden name.
 Always make sure you take care of yourself.”

-Marry for love.
 “Mr. Goldstein is the love of my life,” she says.
 Before him, she dated a prominent lawyer for 12 years until he passed away.
 “But no one loved me like Mr. Goldstein.”

 “But Mr. Goldstein was doing very well for himself.
 Honey, you need someone who respects your career, and you respect his.
 Don't settle!
 And make sure you have your own money, in your own name.”

-Enjoy your body.
 “Honey, you're still young.
 You look great.
 Play the field.”